 9 Things You Should Never Do With Power Strips

 Our entire lives run on electricity, and if we’re being honest here, no one’s house has enough power outlets to keep everything running and charged.
 That’s why we rely so heavily on power strips to turn one plug into six or more, stretching the capabilities of our home’s electrical system.
 But, there are a few rules you’re probably breaking when it comes to power strip use.
-Here are 10 things you should never do with power strips.

 Never Plug a Power Strip Into Another Power Strip